ArthurDanjou/artchat/content/projects/studies.md

   - r
 ---

-[Studies Projects](https://github.com/ArthurDanjou/studies) is a curated collection of academic projects completed throughout my mathematics studies.
+[ArtStudies](https://github.com/ArthurDanjou/artstudies) is a curated collection of academic projects completed throughout my mathematics studies.
 The repository showcases work in both _Python_ and _R_, focusing on mathematical modeling, data analysis, and numerical methods.

 The projects are organized into two main sections:
 - **L3** – Third year of the Bachelor's degree in Mathematics